A medical emergency is a major problem that must be treated right away because –

 - Go to the nearest hospital or call 911

-- Show your Unity member ID card to the emergency room hospital staff
+- Show your Quartz member ID card to the emergency room hospital staff

 - Tell your PCP about your emergency care.
 Your PCP will set up any needed follow-up services